alexiosiko/homedepot-mytoolbelt/README.md

-I made a simple clone for an simple solution to the problem
+I made a simple clone to a simple solution to a simple problem

 ## Problem
 Sequencing bays with articles is tedious work